 Asparagus is rich in vitamins and minerals.
 This amazingly-magical vegetable reduces bloating and promotes healthy bacteria in the large intestine.
 It contains vitamins K and C. The first one is essential for vigorous blood clotting, and the second one boosts your immune system.
 It is believed that asparagus also detoxifies the body.

-Asparagus might be cooked and enjoyed in oh so many ways for breakfast, lunch, and dinner.
+Asparagus might be cooked and enjoyed in so many ways for breakfast, lunch, and dinner.
 Thick asparagus is boiled in water and eaten either with white hollandaise sauce or butter.
-It also serves as an accompaniment to some stews.
-Thin asparagus cooks like green peas; it helps to pass the time in anticipation of pea season.
+It also serves as an accompagnateur to some stews.
+Thin asparagus cooks like green peas; it also helps to pass the time in anticipation of the pea season.

 Asparagus is eaten with one's hands, so to touch it with a spoon shows an inability to live in "society."
 Green asparagus, which is traditionally considered overripe, also occupies a place of honor on the menu of English restaurants.